milobedini/Recipe-App/README.md

 # TasteBook - SEI Project 3

 # Overview
 TasteBook is a Full-Stack MERN (MongoDB, Express, React and Node) application with CRUD functionality.
-The project was created over a one week period in a group of three ([Evelina Kireilyte](https://github.com/evelinakireilyte) and [Yin-wai Tse](https://github.com/yin-wai)).
+The project was created over a one week period in a group of three (with [Evelina Kireilyte](https://github.com/evelinakireilyte) and [Yin-wai Tse](https://github.com/yin-wai)).
 TasteBook is a recipe-based app with social media type features using our own RESTful API.

 ## Deployed -> [Tastebook](https://tastebook-yem.herokuapp.com/)